You have a big idea, truckloads of ambition, and dreams of a thriving Nevada LLC, and you’re mentally prepared to make it happen.

 Before anything else, you will need to decide on an LLC name.
 You must include a business name on your Articles of Organization, and if the Secretary of State deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

 You might have the perfect name for your business, but that doesn’t always mean it’s acceptable to the state.
-Adhere to Nevada’s naming rules by using the words “Limited-Liability Company,” “Limited Liability Company,” “Limited Company,” or “Limited” or the abbreviations “Ltd.,” “L.L.C.,” “L.C.,” “LLC” or “LC” and avoiding the terms on the restricted words list.
+Adhere to Nevada’s naming rules by using the words “Limited-Liability Company,” “Limited Liability Company,” “Limited Company,” or “Limited,” or the abbreviations “Ltd.,” “L.L.C.,” “L.C.,” “LLC,” or “LC.”
+You must also avoid using all terms on the restricted words list.
 Once you have a valid name in mind, make sure it’s distinguishable from all other Nevada business names by performing a name search.

 Good to go?
 Then include the name on your Articles of Organization to automatically register it.
 In the event that you’re not quite ready to file an LLC, you can place a 90-day hold on that name by submitting a name reservation request.